C O D Y H U D S O N | E A R T H R I S E D A Y D R E A M

 Opening Reception | Saturday, March 30, 2019 | 7 PM

-Primary is pleased to present Earth Rise Day Dream, Cody Hudson’s first solo at the gallery and the inauguration of Primary’s newly constructed location designed by renowned architects John Keenen and Terence Riley (K/R Architects).
-Based in the burgeoning Little River neighborhood of Miami, this hybrid exhibition space and private residence will explore modern ideas on the subject of live/work as applied to the context of contemporary art.
+Primary is pleased to present Earth Rise Day Dream, Cody Hudson’s first solo with Primary and the inauguration of our newly constructed home designed by renowned architects John Keenen and Terence Riley (K/R Architects).
+Based in the burgeoning Little River neighborhood of Miami, this private residence will explore modern ideas on the subject of live/work as applied to the context of contemporary art.